-Although three quarters of Canadian homes have asphalt shingle roofs, metal roofs are getting more popular for solid reasons.
-Even though metal costs about twice as much as shingles, people are willing to pay more for the long working life that metal offers.
+Although three quarters of the homes in the country where I live (Canada) have asphalt shingle roofs, metal roofs are getting more popular for solid reasons.
+Even though metal costs about twice as much as shingles, people are willing to pay more for the long working life that metal promises.
 Metal is easily recyclable, light in weight, it goes up quickly and creates a completely different look than shingles.
 So let me show you the basics of metal roofing choice and installation, then you decide if it makes sense for the next (and probably last) roofing job your house will need.

 Metal Roofing Basics

 Roofing metal comes in plain and fancy profiles, with factory-finished colours or just bare, grey metal.
 You’ll find it in steel versions and aluminum alloy, but either way you can order sheets custom-cut to size for the length of your specific roof as measured from peak to eaves.
 Each piece of metal is fastened with special screws that have neoprene washers under their heads to keep water out, and a preformed cap sits on top to shed water from the ridge.
 That’s a roof screw you can see below.